Aishwarya149/MRI-brain/README.md

 In Model 13 CNN I have used best number of layers and kernel size, to understand which optimizer gives best result.
 Lastly applied the best number of layers, kernel size, optimizer from previous models (Model 11CNN, Model 12CNN, Model 13CNN) to understand which activation function(Model 14CNN) gives good result to better understand how things are working before going with pretrained models.

-Taking into consideration regarding further tuning and further code development 5 distinct DL models are employed for the identification of Brain Tumours in the minimised CNN are in the following:
+Taking into consideration regarding further tuning and further code development, 5 distinct DL models are employed for the identification of Brain Tumours in the minimised CNN are in the following:

 •	Model 1 CNN - Number of Layers (captures no tumor, tumor region)
 •	Model 2 CNN - Kernel Sizes